fluentlabs-xyz/tech-book/src/rwasm/technology.md

 ### Function sections (temporary)

-This section is temporary and is used to store information about functions length.
+This section is temporary and is used to store information about function length.
-We're planning to remove this section once we move entrypoint function into the beginning of the module.
+We're planning to remove this section once we move the entrypoint function into the beginning of the module.

-We can't do this right now, because removing functions require a lot of refactoring and modifications inside out codebase:
+We can't do this right now, because removing functions requires a lot of refactoring and modifications inside out
+codebase:

 1. Replace all functions with breaks (like `br` instructions)
 2. Remove stack call and use indirect breaks or tables